 Her hubby tries a little trick he learned in Kuta and tries to slide the manager a $20 note, “just one kid on the lap”.
 Things are now beginning to resemble an Epstein island negotiation.
 Jessica begins mentally prepare her FB post to complain about her treatment.

 For a woman who made such a fuss about delays she sure is taking her own sweet arse time.
 She barks orders to her family to arrange in various formations to work out which one looks the most magical.
-This isn’t a fucking game – this photo will be going on Christmas cards, fridge magnets, calendars and any other object she can find to fulfil her quench her narcissistic thirst.
+This isn’t a damn game – this photo will be going on Christmas cards, fridge magnets, calendars and any other object she can find to fulfil her quench her narcissistic thirst.

 Naturally, she isn’t happy with the photo that’s taken and demands several more attempts.
 In fairness to the photographer, it’s hard to get a good photo with Jessica’s psychotic grin piercing through his soul.